-- Guidance provided in staff briefing - Summaries and links to useful reading provided in weekly emails - Guidance provided for staff via the Bluesky system - Through the QA process from feedback for learning walks - Departmental CPD sessions
+- Guidance provided in staff briefing - Guidance provided for staff via the Bluesky system - Through the QA process from feedback for learning walks - Departmental CPD sessions

 CORE PRINCIPLES: CLASSROOM MANAGEMENT

 An essential part of the teacher's role is to create and maintain the conditions for learning to take palace, therefore teachers are expected to take a highly intentional approach to classroom management.
 All classrooms are led by the expert in the room (the teacher).
 To support both the teacher and the student each classroom is set up in the same way to support classroom management.
 Each classroom will have the following displays -